VIN Number Location.com

 Aston Martin stamped VIN numbers and VIN plates can be found in various locations

-Areas to check for the vin numbers on Aston Martin cars are under the bonnet on the chassis strut or stamped into the chassis under the wheel arch behind the front wheel.
+Areas to check for the vin numbers on Aston Martin cars are

 On newer models the Aston Martin VIN number can be located and viewed in the bottom corner of the front windscreen